The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Training and Evaluation Details

 \section{Training and Evaluation Details}

 \paragraph{Hardware and Software} Our experiments were constrained to a single NVIDIA GH200 system.
-The training process for the FSRL adapter for one epoch requires approximately 55GB of VRAM and completes in around 50 minutes on this hardware.
+The training process for the FSRL adapter for one epoch requires approximately 52GB of VRAM and completes in around 50 minutes on this hardware.
 This single-GPU setup was necessitated by limitations in multi-GPU support for model surgery in \texttt{transformer-lens} at the time of this work.
-Our software stack includes \texttt{transformer-lens} \citep{nanda2022transformerlens}, \texttt{sae-lens} \citep{bloom2024saetrainingcodebase}, Hugging Face's \texttt{TRL} \citep{vonwerra2022trl}, and \texttt{DeepSpeed} \citep{10.5555/3433701.3433727}.
+Our software stack includes \texttt{transformer-lens} \citep{nanda2022transformerlens}, \texttt{sae-lens} \citep{bloom2024saetrainingcodebase}, Hugging Face's \texttt{TRL} \citep{vonwerra2022trl}, and \texttt{DeepSpeed} \citep{rajbhandari2020zero}.

 \paragraph{Training Configuration} Our training configuration for both the FSRL adapter and the full-model baseline closely follows the methodology of the original SimPO paper \citep{mengSimPOSimplePreference2024}.
 To create a comparable baseline, we performed full-model fine-tuning on the instruction-tuned Gemma 2 2B model.
-While the SimPO paper reports a learning rate of \(8 \times 10^{-7}\) for the larger 9B model, we found it necessary to lower this to \(2 \times 10^{-7}\) for our 2B baseline to ensure the generation of coherent text.
+While the SimPO paper reports a learning rate of \(8 \times 10^{-7}\) for the larger 9B model, we found it necessary to lower this to \(2 \times 10^{-7}\) for our 2B baseline to converge.
 Training the full baseline model is substantially more resource-intensive, requiring 93 GB of VRAM and approximately 1 hour and 45 minutes per epoch.

-For the FSRL adapter, we adopt nearly the same hyperparameters but use a learning rate of \(5 \times 10^{-6}\).
+For the FSRL adapter, we adopt nearly the same hyperparameters but use a learning rate of \(5 \times 10^{-5}\).
 We hypothesize that the adapter could be trained effectively with a higher learning rate than the full baseline because the \(\ell_1\) activation penalty acts as a strong regularizer, stabilizing the training process.

-The final hyperparameters for our main experimental run are detailed in Table~\ref{tab:hyperparams}.
+For the 9B model, we performed a similar sweep to that described in Appendix \ref{app:hyperparams} to determine the optimal intervention layer and sparsity coefficient.
+We selected layer 12 and an $\ell_1$ coefficient of $0.01$.
+The final hyperparameters for our main experimental runs are detailed in Table~\ref{tab:hyperparams}, and the corresponding training and validation loss curves are presented in Figure~\ref{fig:loss_curves}.